Phil Collins

-Born and raised in west London, Collins began playing drums at five and completed drama school training, which secured him various roles as a child actor, with his first major role at 13 as the Artful Dodger in the West End musical Oliver!.
-He then pursued a musical career, joining Genesis in 1970 as their drummer and becoming lead singer in 1975 following the departure of Peter Gabriel.
-Collins began a successful solo career in the 1980s, initially inspired by his marital breakdown and love of soul music, releasing the albums Face Value (1981), Hello, I Must Be Going (1982), No Jacket Required (1985) and ...But Seriously (1989).
+Born and raised in West London, Collins began playing drums at the age of five.
+During the same period he attended drama school, which helped secure various roles as a child actor.
+His first major role was the Artful Dodger in the West End production of the musical Oliver!.
+As an accomplished professional actor by his early teens, he pivoted to pursue a music career, becoming the drummer for Genesis in 1970.
+He took over the role of lead singer in 1975 following the departure of Peter Gabriel.
+During the second half of the 1970s, in between Genesis albums and tours, Collins was the drummer of jazz rock band Brand X. While continuing to perform and record with Genesis, Collins began a successful solo career in the 1980s, initially inspired by his marital breakdown and love of soul music, releasing the albums Face Value (1981), Hello, I Must Be Going (1982), No Jacket Required (1985) and ...But Seriously (1989).
 Collins became, in the words of AllMusic, "one of the most successful pop and adult contemporary singers of the '80s and beyond".
-He also became known for a distinctive gated reverb drum sound on many of his recordings.
-In 1985, he was the only artist to perform at both Live Aid concerts.
-He also resumed his acting career, appearing in Miami Vice and subsequently starring in the film Buster (1988).
-In 1996, Collins left Genesis to focus on solo work; this included writing songs for Disney's Tarzan (1999) for which he received an Oscar for Best Original Song for "You'll Be in My Heart".
+He became known for a distinctive gated reverb drum sound on many of his recordings.
+He played drums on the 1984 charity single "Do They Know It's Christmas?" and, in July 1985, he was the only artist to perform at both Live Aid concerts.
+He resumed his acting career, appearing in Miami Vice and subsequently starring in the film Buster (1988).

+Collins left Genesis in 1996 to focus on solo work; this included writing songs for Disney's animated film Tarzan (1999), for which he wrote and performed the songs "Two Worlds", "Son of Man", "Strangers Like Me" and "You'll Be in My Heart", the last of which earned him the Academy Award for Best Original Song.
 He rejoined Genesis for their Turn It On Again Tour in 2007.
-Following a five-year retirement to focus on his family life, Collins released an autobiography in 2016 and completed his Not Dead Yet Tour in 2019.
-He then rejoined Genesis in 2020 for a second reunion tour, ending in March 2022.
+Following a five-year retirement to focus on his family life, Collins released his memoir in 2016 and conducted the Not Dead Yet Tour from 2017 to 2019.
+He then rejoined Genesis in 2020 for a second and final reunion tour, which ran from 2021 to 2022.